 Here's a slightly different approach to contact lenses for dry eyes: Wear contacts only when you are asleep!

 Orthokeratology (or ortho-k) is a contact lens fitting technique where specially designed gas permeable contact lenses are prescribed for overnight wear only.
-While you are asleep, the ortho-k lenses reshape the front surface of your eyes (cornea) and reduce myopia and other refractive errors so you can see clearly during the day without glasses or contact lenses.
+While you are asleep, the ortho-k lenses reshape the front surface of your eyes (cornea) and correct nearsightedness and other refractive errors so you can see clearly during the day without glasses or contact lenses.

 By eliminating your need to wear contact lenses during the day, ortho-k may reduce contact lens-related dry eye symptoms.